-Private sector and civil society will observe marked improvements in bureaucratic efficiency and the practice of good governance and (Chapter 14).
-Good governance entails bolstering public accountability and integrity and deepening participatory governance that ensures that marginalized sectors (e.g., women, children, indigenous peoples, persons with disabilities and in GIDAs) have concrete roles and significant influence in all stages of public decision-making crisis, and strengthen our resilience to disasters (Chapter 15).
-The priority is to enhance the adaptive capacity of communities and ecosystems that are most vulnerable to natural hazards and climate change.
-This will be supported by an improved knowledge and data ecosystem, and good governance.
+Private sector and civil society will observe marked improvements in bureaucratic efficiency and the practice of good governance (Chapter 14).
+Good governance bolstering public accountability entails and integrity and deepening participatory governance that ensures that marginalized sectors (e.g., women, children, indigenous peoples, persons with disabilities and in Geographically Isolated and Disadvantaged Areas [GIDA]) have concrete roles and significant influence in all stages of public decision-making.

-Given the tight fiscal space, the government must pursue bureaucratic efficiency to maximize the benefits from public spending.
-Doing so involves rightsizing and a wholeof-government approach in reengineering systems and procedures; accelerating digital transformation in government; and raising the productivity performance of agencies, as well as the competencies of public servants.
+Given the tight fiscal space, the government bureaucratic pursue efficiency to maximize the benefits from public spending.
+Doing so involves rightsizing and a whole-of-government approach in reengineering systems and procedures; accelerating digital transformation government; and raising the productivity performance of agencies, as well as the competencies of public servants.